-Jason and Bernice continue work on their 1910 Buffalo, NY home by finishing off the first floor.
-As they renovate the living room, they run into massive issues as they open up the damaged ceiling, and they face design challenges as they add a hidden powder room in the entryway to the house.
-They add unique historic details to each space, including leaded glass windows, columns, wainscoting and a gingerbread transom between the living and dining room.
+Jason and Bernice continue work on the home by finishing off the first floor.
+As they renovate the living room, they run into massive issues with the damaged ceiling and face design challenges when they add a hidden powder room in the entryway.

-Jason and Bernice are moving up and out on their 1910 home in Buffalo, NY, as they transform the unfinished attic into an eclectic living space, and make a bold, colorful update to the exterior.
-They draw inspiration from the artistic community in Buffalo to create unique installations in the attic, including a storage wall made from old crates.
-They also mimic the colorful homes of Buffalo as they paint the exterior a contrasting teal and orange, and add a lush garden out front.
+Jason and Bernice transform the unfinished attic into an eclectic living space and make a bold, colorful update to the exterior.
+They draw inspiration from Buffalo's artistic community to create unique installations, including a storage wall.

-Jason and Bernice are nearly done with work on the 1910 Buffalo, NY house, and are almost ready to put it on the market!
-They finish off the renovation by revamping the tired backyard, adding a pergola-covered dining area, a back deck and creating a unique fence out of salvaged doors.
-Once work is complete, they have an open house and reveal the finished home to prospective buyers.
+Jason and Bernice finish renovations by revamping the tired backyard, adding a pergola-covered dining area, a back deck and creating a unique fence out of salvaged doors.
+Later, they hold an open house and reveal the finished home to potential buyers.